wsydney76/craft-contentoverview/README.md

 * Some translations are missing...
 * Some inline comments are missing...
 * Check accessibility...
-* Check this doc for completeness
+* Check this doc for accuracy and  completeness